Big-Life-Lab/PHES-ODM/README.md

 - [GH issues](https://github.com/Big-Life-Lab/covid-19-wastewater/issues) or email [phesd_odm@ohri.ca](mailto::phes_odm@ohri.caa).
 - [Code of conduct](CODE_OF_CONDUCT.md).
 - Follow the [`dev`](https://github.com/Big-Life-Lab/covid-19-wastewater/tree/dev) branch for upcoming changes.
 Also follow version changes in [issues](https://github.com/Big-Life-Lab/covid-19-wastewater/issues), [discussions](https://github.com/Big-Life-Lab/covid-19-wastewater/discussions), and [projects](%3Chttps://github.com/Big-Life-Lab/covid-19-wastewater/projects).
+- [An international steering committee](https://github.com/Big-Life-Lab/PHES-ODM/wiki/Steering-Group-Members) guides the development of the data model.
+- Working groups consist of a regular weekly meeting with ODM developers and users.
+Add hoc working groups are created to develop specific sections of the ODM.
+An example of the working group the development of quality assurance and control measures.

 ## Keep in touch